Due before the start of lecture on October 15, 2024. See below for a summary of the policies regarding late submissions.

 metadata (per-collection/table, per-record, or both) would be used

-to determine both the beginning of the type
+to determine both the beginning of the type field in a

-particular record and the length of the type
+particular record and the length of the type value in that

 record.
-You may assume that none of the field values are null
+You may assume that none of the field values are null.

 (5 points) Grad-credit problem (required of grad-credit